falyan/kubespray-kubernetes-multimaster/README.md

 ```

-- Verify connection all node from server deployer, t check the connectivity for the hosts in your inventory
+- Verify connection all node from server deployer, to check the connectivity for the hosts in your inventory
 ```bash
 ansible -m ping -i inventory/cluster01/inventory.ini --become --become-user=root all
 ```